 Mr Charles Sparrow, MA

 Mr Sparrow teaches English and Classics, having studied Classics at Edinburgh University and English at University College, London.
-He has recently taken over responsibility, as Master of the Yearlings, for new pupils arriving into the Fourth Form (Year 9).
-Mr Sparrow also coaches football, cross-country and cricket, and looks after the Junior English Society.
+He is especially interested in the reception of Classical literature and can often be found giving lectures to ClassSoc about everything from Rousseau and Lucretius to the neoterics’ influence on Ezra Pound.
+Outside of the classroom Mr Sparrow is Master of the Yearlings (Year 9) and Prep Schools Liaison; he also coaches football, cross-country and cricket, and looks after the Junior English Society.

 Mr Andrew Turner, BA, LLM

 Bachelor of Arts in Government, Politics and Law, Mr Turner went on to earn his LLM in International Human Rights Law at the University of Essex.
-He specialises in teaching US and Comparative Government and Politics and has written the Essential Words Dictionary for Government and Politics.
-Mr Turner is Headmaster, and also runs the Second Year Specialist (Sixth Form) Politics Society, The Liverpool Group, tutors in Weekites and coaches football.
+He specialises in teaching US and Comparative Government and Politics and has written the Essential Words Dictionary for Government and Politics; nowadays he also enjoys teaching some Fourth Form Latin.
+Mr Turner is the Second Master, and also runs the Second Year Specialist (Sixth Form) Politics Society, The Liverpool Group, tutors in Weekites and coaches football.